denoland/std/fmt/README.md

 This is very much a work-in-progress.
 I'm actively soliciting feedback.
 What immediately follows are points for discussion.

-## Discussion

-This is very much a work-in-progress.
-I'm actively soliciting feedback.

 - What useful features are available in other languages apart from Golang and C?

 - behaviour of `%v` verb.
 In Golang, this is a shortcut verb to "print the